Oculus Quest and Go 'Enterprise Editions' Expected to Launch in 2019

 “Starting with VR, we are building an Oculus Go and Oculus Quest Enterprise edition expected to launch in 2019,” the description says.
 “This effort encompasses everything from hardware integrations, software platforms, enterprise-developer ecosystems and SDKs, SLAs, and more.”

 The company has already been offering its Oculus headsets to appeal to businesses as part of the Oculus for Business program which began in 2017, offering specific bundles for Oculus Rift and Oculus Go with perks such as dedicated service, extended warranties, and licensing terms.
 But a dedicated enterprise version of its hardware seems to be going a step further than the company’s existing program.
-The duties listed in the job description suggests an expansion of enterprise services coming from Oculus, with the job applicants responsibilities including:
+The duties listed in the job description suggest an expansion of enterprise services coming from Oculus, with the job applicant’s responsibilities including: